yukikitayama/cpp/note/oop.md

 ## Inheritance

 - Any object bound to a specific level of a class hierarchy inherits all the traits defined inside any of the superclasses.

+## Encapsulation

+The ability to hide (protect) selected values against unauthorized access.
+Neither accessed or modified if use exclusively.

 **Property (member variable)** is data of object